Bogdan-Ciurea/PathFinding/README.md

 If the program cannot open the file, it will not proceed to the next commands.
 If the file can be opened, then the program will proceed in readding the data and store the nodes' values and links' values.

+If the format is not the same as the initial `Final_Map.map` file, the program will not work and send a `File has invalid stored data! ` message.

 <br>